 The village currently has around 1.200 inhabitants, with more people coming here in the summer.

-The name of the village comes from Greek words bad and rock, which is a reference to the legend of the rock near the entrance to the village (see lower down for information board from the rock).
+The name of the village comes from the Greek words bad and rock, which is a reference to the legend of the rock near the entrance to the village (see lower down for information board from the rock).

-There are very few accommodation options in the historic center, the only one I saw was Lindos Hotel which looked really lovely and I would seriously consider it for our next stay here.
+There are very few accommodation options in the historic centre, the only one I saw was Lindos Hotel which looked really lovely and I would seriously consider it for our next stay here.
 You will also find a few places on Airbnb which offer accommodation directly in the historic part of the village.

 When it comes to food, there is plenty of taverns to choose from, but if you want to experience something special, choose the restaurant in the Mill Hotel (pictures at the end of the post).
 It’s super popular and we were lucky to get a table, the place was fully booked for lunch on Sunday.

 Offering sweeping views of the village and the valley, this historic building will take you on an adventure like no other.
-The food was very good and service great.
+The food was very good and the service great.
 For those looking for great pictures, you might be surprised how dark it is inside.
 If you get a chance, book a table on the terrace well ahead, it’s one of the best spots to enjoy Kakopetria, with a glass of wine of course.

 You could spend hours just discovering the hidden treasures of the village, but there is plenty more to do.
-We joined a hike near the Agios Nikolaos tis Stegis church, which was a steep uphill climb, but well worth the views.
+We joined a hike near the Agios Nikolaos tis Stegis Church, which was a steep uphill climb, but well worth the views.
 Even the kids didn’t complain.